ftechmax/argdefender/README.md

 If this looks like too much allocations to you, fear not.
 The arguments are read-only structs that are passed by reference.
-See the [design decisions](#design-decisions) for details and an introduction to Guard's more advanced features.
+See the [design decisions](#design-decisions) for details and an introduction to ArgDefender's more advanced features.

 ## What's Wrong with Vanilla?

 There is nothing wrong with writing your own checks but when you have lots of types you need to validate, the task gets very tedious, very quickly.

-Let's analyze the string validation in the example without Guard:
+Let's analyze the string validation in the example without ArgDefender:

 * We have an argument (name) that we need to be a non-null, non-empty string.
 * We check if it's null and throw an `ArgumentNullException` if it is.